PNNL-Comp-Mass-Spec/FAIMS-MzXML-Generator/README.md

 Example.
 The path to the XRawFile2 dll may change depending on your computer's configuration regsvr32.exe C:\Program Files (x86)\Thermo\MSFileReader\XRawfile2.dll
 ```
-The 32 bit dependencies should now all be correct registered and the COMException error should no longer occur.
+The 32-bit version of XRawFile2.dll should now be correct registered and the COMException error should no longer occur.

-If you encounter any other issues with this software tool please contact us at brademan@wisc.edu.<br><br>
+If you encounter any other issues with this software tool please contact me at brademan@wisc.edu.